 Enter through a gorgeous tunnel of orange torii gates • Mysterious little moss-covered fox “villages” line a footpath that wends its way up a shady mountainside

-See the actual burial place of the legendary 47 ronin
+Truth is stranger than fiction – let’s go see the actual burial place of the 47 ronin!

 A magnificent red & gold shrine, built by the shogun when Kamakura was the capitol of Japan